Not every great story begins with a boom; sometimes there are early disappointments and other times

 of time and technology.
 However, keep in mind that it is that level of the challenge that must be

-5. Flexibility is survival: I am glad to announce that we at Aakash not only survived but also offered
+completed in order to understand ultimate success. - Flexibility is survival: I am glad to announce that we at Aakash not only survived but also offered

 a 10% return even during those difficult times, and the only reason we were able to do so was